AlvaroJustus/DataScience/README.md

 ## Motivation

-* This work had as its only purpose the application of knowledge about data science and machine lerning techniques in a real case, with real data.
+* This work had as its only purpose the application of knowledge about data science and machine learning techniques in a real case, with real data.
 Also apply the idea of BI (Business Intelligence) by taking only numbers and transform them into useful information of interest.

 ## License